GabeScott/standard-works-vault/General Conference/2016 October - Be Ambitious for Christ.md

 This Alma gave his son Helaman the following counsel:

-“Whosoever shall put their trust in God shall be supported in their trials, and their troubles, and their afflictions. ...
+“Whosoever shall put their trust in God shall be supported in their trials, and their troubles, and their afflictions. …

-“...
-Keep the commandments of God. ...
+“… Keep the commandments of God. …

-“Counsel with the Lord in all thy doings, and he will direct thee for good.”
+“Counsel with the Lord in all thy doings, and he will direct thee for good.”[^4]

 Our second son lived much of his youth apart from the Church.
 When he turned 20, he had an experience that made him want to change his life.
 With love, prayers, and help from his family and members of the Church, and ultimately through the compassion and grace of the Lord, he returned to the Church.